 Walker was already a known quantity before the 2020 season.
 In 2019, he started all 13 games for the Nittany Lions as a redshirt freshman.
 Then, in 2020, he reprised his role, locking down Sean Clifford’s blindside.

-Now, Walker returns to college football as one of the best tackles in the nation.
-And in a relatively unsettled class, he can use his established notoriety to gain separation at the top.
-Walker’s NFL Draft scouting report is solid, and it features all of the necessary qualities of an NFL protector.
+Walker returned to college football as one of the best tackles in the nation.
+And in a relatively unsettled class, he had a chance in 2021 to gain a foothold at the top.
+Did he do that, or did he leave something on the table in his quest to become an NFL tackle?

 Rasheed Walker’s athletic profile

 It always starts with the athletic foundation for NFL players.
 You will find outliers — less athletic players who manage to carve out roles.
 However, more often than not, the better athletes simply perform at a better level across the board.
 Having plus physical traits puts one at a competitive advantage.
-Penn State OT Walker checks this box.
+Penn State OT Walker may not be elite, but he has upside.

 He possesses excellent size, standing at around 6’6″ and 320 pounds.
 With that frame comes long arms and a wide blocking radius.
-For his size, Walker is also a relatively easy mover.
-He has an explosive get-off on the line, and he owns exceptional lateral burst, which he can use to adjust his blocking angles at a moment’s notice.
-Walker might not be an elite athlete in space, but he still has more than enough mobility.
+For his size, Walker flashes easy moving ability.
+He has an explosive get-off on the line, and he shows glimpses of solid lateral burst.
+Walker might not be an elite athlete in space, but he still has more than enough mobility for his size.

-In addition to his short-area burst, Walker has solid recovery athleticism.
-Furthermore, he’s flexible — both in his upper body and his hips.
-His flexibility and foot speed allow him to recover and guide edge rushers outside the pocket.
-It also helps him absorb contact, recoil, and impose his natural power.
-When in position, Walker has the tensile strength to negate edge rushers, and his grip strength holds up to resistance.
+In addition to his straight-line burst, Walker has solid recovery athleticism.
+Furthermore, he’s fairly strong as well.
+With his dense frame, he can absorb contact, recoil, and impose his natural power.
+When in position, Walker has the tensile strength to negate edge rushers.
+And at its best moments, his grip strength holds up to resistance.

 Execution beyond the physical traits

-Walker is an exceptional physical talent at the tackle position, but the operational part of his game might be even more impressive.
-Here, he boasts the scouting report of a complete tackle.
+Walker is a solid physical talent at the tackle position, but how does he supplement this with the operational part of his game?
+Does he boast the scouting report of a complete tackle?

-Walker plays with good knee bend, and he’s able to lower his pad level and increase his leverage without struggle.
-He consistently keeps his shoulders square to his target and possesses solid leg drive blocking in motion.
+Walker flashes decent knee bend, and he has the capacity to lower his pad level and increase his leverage — although he can be more consistent here.
+He often keeps his shoulders square to his target and possesses solid leg drive blocking in motion.
 With his leg drive and grip strength, Walker’s mauler DNA shines through, especially as a run blocker.
 He always blocks to the whistle and isn’t shy about sending defenders into the dirt.

-As his flexibility implies, Walker works extremely well in imbalanced situations.
+At his best moments, Walker works well in imbalanced situations.
 Explosive edge rushers can sometimes get a step on him and create displacement.
-Still, he has the balance, blocking range, and leverage awareness to hold his ground even at a geometric disadvantage.
+Still, the Penn State OT has the blocking range and leverage awareness to hold his ground even at a geometric disadvantage.
+Ideally, edge rushers simply don’t get a step on him — but Walker has the ability to recover at times.
+The Penn State OT’s awareness shows up in other phases as well.

-As if Walker’s profile wasn’t already strong enough, his hands also generate plenty of excitement.
+Walker’s hands also generate plenty of excitement.
 When Walker has proper positioning, he has the wherewithal to get under his opponent’s pads and extend quickly, establishing a robust anchor in pass protection.
 In addition, Walker’s hands can be extremely fast and violent, and he actively uses hip rotation to quicken his punches.

 Areas for improvement

-As good as Walker’s balance is, he can sometimes be thrown off his platform when faced by opponents with substantial power and length.
+Walker’s balance was largely underwhelming when placed under the microscope in 2021.
+He can sometimes be thrown off-platform when faced by opponents with substantial power and length.
 Additionally, there are times when he’s caught out of position and is forced to lean.
-This further detracts from his balance.
+When he’s challenged laterally, he can lose his balance quickly, and become a turnstile against rushers who know how to exploit him.

-In the same vein, he sometimes lurches when trying to match defenders around the edge.
+In the same vein, Walker sometimes lurches when trying to match defenders around the edge.
 In that process, his footwork can be a bit choppy and staggered.
+It doesn’t help that Walker isn’t the most fluid or flexible tackle.
+He has his moments and flashes solid athleticism, but he often appears a bit stiff laterally, and can be vulnerable to stunts and swims.
+He’ll need to improve his efficiency of motion in the NFL.

 Rasheed Walker’s NFL Draft scouting report overview